react-bootstrap-table/react-bootstrap-table2/packages/react-bootstrap-table2-paginator/README.md

 * [sizePerPageOptionRenderer](https://react-bootstrap-table.github.io/react-bootstrap-table2/docs/pagination-props.html#paginationsizeperpageoptionrenderer-function)
 * [paginationTotalRenderer](https://react-bootstrap-table.github.io/react-bootstrap-table2/docs/pagination-props.html#paginationpaginationtotalrenderer-function)

-### Professional
+### Fully Customization

-If you want to customize the pagination component completely, you may get interesting on following solution:
+If you want to customize the pagination component completely, you may get interesting on following solutions:

 * Standalone
 * Non-standalone

-`react-bootstrap-table2-paginator` have a `PaginationProvider` which is a react context and you will be easier to customize the pagination components under the scope of `PaginationProvider`.
+`react-bootstrap-table2-paginator` have a `PaginationProvider` which is a react context and that will be easier to customize the pagination components under the scope of `PaginationProvider`.
 Let's introduce it step by step:

-#### Import PaginationProvider
+#### 1. Import PaginationProvider

 ```js
 import paginationFactory, { PaginationProvider } from 'react-bootstrap-table2-paginator';

 ```

-#### Declare custom and totalSize in pagination option:
+#### 2. Declare custom and totalSize in pagination option:

 ```js
 const paginationOption = {